 The company's financial assets mainly pertain to cash and cash equivalents.
-While cash and cash equivalents are also subject to the impairment requirements of IFRS 9, the identified expected credit loss was immaterial.
+Since cash and cash equivalents are also subject to the impairment requirements of IFRS 9, the identified expected credit loss as at 31 December 2022 was €46,615.